toptal0212/vue2.0-vuex2.0-demo-jianshu/README.md

 ## tips

-- 数据库配置
+- Database configuration

-如果需要在本地跑通整个程序的话,需要在本地进行数据库的配置,配置信息写在dbUtil/dbConnection.js文件中,sql语句参照jianshu.sql文件
+If you need to run the entire program locally, you need to configure the database locally.
+The configuration information is written in the dbUtil/dbConnection.js file, and the sql statement refers to the jianshu.sql file

 - Vue2.0

 - Vue-Resource

- 发送http请求
+Send http request

 - Vuex

- 数据存储
+Data storage

-- 服务端框架
+- Server framework

-使用Express,搭建server,使用NodeJS编写服务端代码
+Use Express to build a server and use NodeJS to write server code

-- 写文章
+- Write articles

-集成了富文本编辑器,方便写出精美文章
+Integrated rich text editor to facilitate writing beautiful articles